ArduPilot/ardupilot_wiki/common/source/docs/common-kakuteh7wing.rst

 - PPM is not supported.

-- DSM/SRXL connects to the RX2  pin, but SBUS would still be connected to SBUS.
+- SBUS/DSM/SRXL connects to the RX6  pin.

-- FPort requires connection to TX2 and RX2 via a bi-directional inverter.
+- FPort requires connection to TX6 and RX6 via a bi-directional inverter.
 See :ref:`common-FPort-receivers`.

-- CRSF also requires a TX2 connection, in addition to RX2, and automatically provides telemetry.
+- CRSF also requires a TX6 connection, in addition to RX6, and automatically provides telemetry.

-- SRXL2 requires a connection to TX2 and automatically provides telemetry.
+- SRXL2 requires a connection to TX6 and automatically provides telemetry.
 Set :ref:`SERIAL6_OPTIONS<SERIAL6_OPTIONS>` to "4".

-Any UART can be used for RC system connections in ArduPilot also, and is compatible with all protocols except PPM (SBUS requires external inversion on other UARTs).
+Any UART can be used for RC system connections in ArduPilot also, and is compatible with all protocols except PPM.
 See :ref:`common-rc-systems` for details.

 USB Power
 =========